 Better strategy: Stay consistent.
 Invest regularly and let compound growth take the wheel.

-Ignoring Fees and Taxes
+Ignoring Fees, Expense Ratios, and Taxes

 Low fees are one reason index funds are so powerful, but not all platforms or fund types are equal.